dtcenter/METplotpy/metplotpy/plots/roc_diagram/README.rst

    Calculate ROC points using the  contingency table counts (CTC)

-   set to True if roc_ctc is False
+   set to True if roc_pct is False

-   set to False if roc_ctc if True
+   set to False if roc_pct if True

 - add_point_thresholds

   True  plots the threshold value for each point

   False  do not plot the threshold value

 - user_legend